What is Health Care Analytics?

 Among other initiatives, AHIMA’s HIM Reimagined report discusses supporting educational opportunities that “align HIM professional skills with future workforce needs in areas like data analytics, informatics and information governance.”

-Specialized training for health care analytics and informatics professionals ranges from certification programs like the Certified Health Data Analyst (CHDA) designation administered by AHIMA to advanced degree programs like the online Master of Science in Health Care Informatics offered by the University of San Diego (USD).
+Specialized training for health care analytics and informatics professionals ranges from certification programs like the Certified Health Data Analyst (CHDA) designation administered by AHIMA to advanced degree programs like the Master of Science in Health Care Informatics offered by the University of San Diego (USD).

 The CHDA certification provides practitioners with “the knowledge to acquire, manage, analyze, interpret and transform data into accurate, consistent and timely information, while balancing the ‘big picture’ strategic vision with day-to-day details.”